mnr/writing-wip/emdr astro/day in the life of/ditlo dietrich.md

 "I'll be there in ten minutes," Huey responds.
 This seems like a long time - but it's infinitely quicker than suiting up herself.
 The crawlers are methodical and know the shortest path from their garage to any point on the ship.
 She will just have to wait.

 Accepting the flight to Venus was a ten-month commitment, plus a year of intense preparation and years of exhaustive follow-up.
-Kim chafed at this project, comparing it to her mode of participation in family hikes.
+Jim chafed at this project, comparing it to her mode of participation in family hikes.

 She didn't see the problem; Charlie goes to an elite school and has a caring father.
-Kim has a faithful partner with a good income.
+Jim has a faithful partner with a good income.

-"Ellen, this family can't survive your trip," said Kim.
+"Ellen, this family can't survive your trip," said Jim.
 He had arranged for Charlie to be at his grandmother's for the evening; she assumed this would be a romantic dinner.

 "My job..." she started.

 "Yes, your job asks a lot - of all three of us.
-And that means you need to try even harder with Charlie and I," Kim said.
+And that means you need to try even harder with Charlie and I," Jim said.
 He picked at his spaghetti.
 "You like challenges.
 We are the most meaningful challenge you will ever have."

 "This is unfair," she said.
 "You get to do what you want.
 If we want this expensive school for Charlie and you want to start your business, then we need my income.
 That income results from my job, which you are asking me to give up."

-Kim left the table.
+Jim left the table.
 Ellen left the Earth.

-Charlie sent messages when Kim felt the need, but they were becoming less frequent.
+Charlie sent messages when Jim felt the need, but they were becoming less frequent.
 The lack of contact isn't her motivation to fix the antenna; the challenge to fix the problem is enough all by itself.
 But Huey is still en route - enough time to queue up a video.

-"Hi Kim.
+"Hi Jim.
 Hi Charlie.
 I'm still out here, putzing along to Venus.
 Stuff is broken, so I can't send this right away."

 "You've mentioned I'm distant and don't seem invested in the relationship.
 True - I'm certainly distant now - and will be for another year - but I think it's wrong to say I'm not invested.
 I just want you to be free to pursue your life the same way I pursue mine."

 "I have arrived," Huey interrupts.
 Sure enough, a second crawler is peeking over the left edge of the window, waiting for instructions.
-Ellen pauses the message to Kim.
+Ellen pauses the message to Jim.

 She nudges Huey to get a better view of Louise; through his eyes, she can see how Louise has jammed two legs into one grab-point, wedging itself in place and unable to release its grip.